lacanoid/datalink/README.md

 This extension uses a number of advanced Postgres features for implementation, including types, transactions, jsonb, event and instead-of triggers, listen/notify, file_fdw, plperlu...
 It also requires [pguri](https://github.com/petere/pguri) extension for URL processing and [curl](https://curl.se/) for integrity checking.
-All these together provide a powerful web framework within SQL environment.
+All these together provide a powerful file and web framework within SQL environment.

 Currently, it implements the following:
 - SQL/MED DATALINK type, currently defined as a base type (a variant of jsonb)